 Protocols are submitted via the Cayuse Human Ethics module, an online protocol management software system, accessible through the College's Okta Single Sign-On (SSO) portal.
 PIs should build time in their research workplan for back-and-forth communications between the IRB and the PI in the event there are questions or requested revisions to be made before the protocol can be reviewed.

-With that consideration, a complete and final protocol must be submitted at least three weeks in advance of the scheduled IRB meeting to be eligible for Full Committee Review.
-Protocols that require Full Committee Review, such as research conducted abroad, studies that use deception, or studies that recruit people from vulnerable populations, submitted in less time may not be reviewed until the next scheduled meeting.
-The IRB also requests three weeks for projects not requiring Full Committee Review (including modifications or continuing reviews of existing protocols).
+If your protocol requires Full Committee Review, a complete and final protocol must be submitted at least three weeks in advance of the scheduled IRB meeting.
+Protocols submitted in less time may not be reviewed until the next scheduled meeting.